 Butter: Butter makes the muffins and crumble on top tender, moist and super flavorful.
 See substitute for dairy free.

 - Eggs: Eggs create a lighter and fluffier texture.

 Though you can find the full printable recipe below, let me walk you through the steps with photos to show you how to make the best banana muffins with almond flour.
 Also be sure to watch the recipe video!

-- Dry ingredients: Using a spatula, mix together in a medium bowl the flour, baking soda and salt until there aren't any lumps left.
+- Mix the dry ingredients: Using a spatula, mix together in a medium bowl the flour, baking soda and salt until there aren't any lumps left.
 Or sift the ingredients into the bowl using a fine mesh sieve.

 - Mash the bananas: In separate large bowl, mash the bananas with a fork or potato masher.

 - Mix the wet ingredients: Using a whisk, mix together the mashed banana, egg, butter and sweetener.

 - Stir wet and dry ingredients together: Using a rubber spatula, gently mix the wet and dry ingredients to form your batter.
 Mix until just combined - the batter is supposed to be thick.

 - Add nuts: If you're adding pecans or other flavorings such as the ones mentioned above, fold them into the batter now.